Sales: 312-922-9035

-The 2024 fiscal year will see the return of the electronic registration process, which was launched in 2020 and has been well-received by applicants since its debut.
+The 2025 fiscal year will see the continuation of the electronic registration process, which launched in 2020 and has been well-received by applicants since its debut.
 According to USCIS, users indicated high satisfaction with the electronic registration process during FY 2023, with an average score of 4.84 out of 5.

 H-1B Cap Season Rules Stay the Same